-The creation of the South Florida Water Management District (SFWMD) along with the four (4) other water management districts were enabled under Section 373.069, F.S.
+The creation of the SFWMD along with the four (4) other water management districts were enabled under Section 373.069, F.S.
 As required under Section 373.036(2), F.S., each district has prepared a district water management plan.
-The SFWMD oversees the water resources in the southern half, and most dense region of the State.
-It covers 16 counties from Orlando to the Florida Keys and serves around 9 million residents.
-SFWMD is the oldest and largest of the state's five water management districts.

 The plan provides the overarching vision for the districts.

 The key elements of the plans are: